Family man Eric Staal shocked at timing of Wild trade to Buffalo

 Amid rumblings about Mikko Koivu, whom the Wild announced Friday will not be re-signed to end his longstanding career with the franchise, Staal knew it was a possibility he could be moved.
 But he thought he'd at least start the season with the team, see how it played out, and perhaps be traded at the deadline if the Wild wanted to cut ties.

-The 35-year-old has one season left on his two-year, $6.5 million contract before he’ll become a free agent.
-His contract has a 10-team, no-trade list, but the Sabres weren’t on it.
+The 35-year-old has one season left on his two-year, $6.5 million deal.
+His contract has a 10-team, no-trade list, but the Sabres weren't on it.

 He hadn't spoken to Guerin since the season wrapped in August and when he saw Guerin calling him, Staal thought Guerin wanted to talk about typical end-of-season matters.